Andersson007/Yasp/README.md

 # Yasp
 (Description is not finished)

-Yasp - Search typos in stdout, files, in directories recursively, and websites by using Yandex.Speller API
+Yasp - Search typos in stdout, files, directories, and websites by using Yandex.Speller API

 Author: Andrey Klychkov <aaklychkov@mail.ru>

 Licence: GNU GPL v3

-Version: 0.7.0
+Version: 0.8.0

 Date: 30-10-2020

 ### Description:

-Information about Yandex.Speller is here <https://tech.yandex.ru/speller>.
+For more information about Yandex.Speller, refer to  <https://tech.yandex.ru/speller>.

 Search typos in a text file "-f", text files in a directory "-d" (with "-r" recursively) and websites "-u".